Skip to content

 Is my carpet covered under buildings or home contents insurance?

-The exception is if the carpet is glued to the floor, in which instance it could come under buildings insurance - depending on your insurer and the specific terms of your policy.
+The exception is if the carpet is glued to the floor, in which instance it could come under buildings insurance.
+You can check this with your insurer.

 What types of carpet are covered in my home insurance policy?